icarda-git/QBMS/README.md

 ## BrAPI
 The Breeding API ([BrAPI](https://brapi.org/)) project is an effort to enable interoperability among plant breeding databases.
 BrAPI is a standardized RESTful web service API specification for communicating plant breeding data.
 This community driven standard is free to be used by anyone interested in plant breeding data management.

+## TerraClimate
+[TerraClimate](https://www.climatologylab.org/terraclimate.html) is a dataset of monthly climate and climatic water balance for global terrestrial surfaces from 1958-2019.
+These data provide important inputs for ecological and hydrological studies at global scales that require high spatial resolution and time-varying data.
+All data have monthly temporal resolution and a ~4-km (1/24th degree) spatial resolution.
+The data cover the period from 1958-2020.
+We plan to update these data periodically (annually).

 ## Installation
 ```r
 install.packages("QBMS")